vadash/gwent-daily-demo/README.md

 **Leader**: Brouver Hoog only

-Bot can play unsuported cards too.
+Bot can play unsuported and/or animated cards too.
 Keep it minimum and simple like Tremors.
 Bot will play them last after all known/detected cards.

 # Gwent settings <a name="settings"></a>
 ## general (can skip this)